PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/02-char-creation.md

 The convention on abbreviating the Stat names is to capitalize the first letter and lowercase second letter, so they become Co, Ag, St, Qu, Sd, Re, Me, Pr, In and Em.

-### Unskilled Rolls

-Sometimes there will be no relevant skill to cover what a character wants to achieve.
-In these situations, a normal skill roll is made, but the entire Stat is used as if it was a skill bonus.
-An example may be using Memory [Me] to try and remember some fact from the character’s background or using Self Discipline [Sd] to keep hold of a red hot poker in a rite of passage ceremony.

 You can now roll your characters stats and assign them in the order that best helps model the character you would like.